fjcabello/test_parse_numbers/README.md

 # test_parse_numbers
-Quick test to convert numbers in natural to integre representation
+Quick test to convert numbers in natural to integer representation

 # Compiling